sara-nl/spicercourse/demo-spider-roles.md

 >
 > * What is the role of a data manager?
 Do you have that role?
 If not, do you know who the data manager is?

-Let us use come handy commands that can tell you which 'groups' different users belong to.
+Let us use some handy commands that can tell you which 'groups' different users belong to.

  ```sh
  getent group spidercourse-data